sonic-net/DASH/documentation/express-route-service/express-route-gateway-bypass.md

 Unlike the regular routing stage, the reverse routing stage will not be specified in the routing types and will be default to be executed before the action apply stage.

-If no entries are being hit in this stage, the packet should not be dropped but continue to later stages.
+If no route entries are being hit in this stage, the packet should not be dropped but continue to later stages.
+This behavior is the same as having a default route with allow action.

 ##### 5.2.2.2.
 Reverse routing group